nriddiford/svParser/README.md

-# SV_parser
+# svParser

-Parse VCF output from structural variant callers Lumpy and Delly (also supports input from novobreak).
+Parse VCF output from structural variant callers LUMPY and DELLY (also supports input from novoBreak).

 Run without options or with `--help` or `-h` to print usage statement